textext/textext/docs/source/usage/troubleshooting.rst

    :scale: 50 %
    :alt: Error dialog with stderr

+In that case follow the information given in the window (in the example given here: open the pdflatex.log in the AppData path).

 .. note::

    The ``stderr`` option is only available when errors have been piped by the